rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 ## Namespaces

-Different kind of symbols live in different namespaces ‒ eg. types don't clash with variables.
+Different kind of symbols live in different namespaces ‒ e.g. types don't clash with variables.
 This usually doesn't happen, because variables start with lower-case letter while types with upper case one, but this is only a convention.
 This is legal Rust code that'll compile (with warnings):